brenk/rate/README.txt

  - Full array of configuration from rate d7
  - Different widget display types
  - expiration sub-module
+ - Migration from D7 version

 Limitations:
  - Only one voting type per entity (node) type
- - No migration if you want to switch from one widget type to another after
+ - No migration for switching from one widget type to another

 Known Issues:
  - Anonymous voter being treated as a singular entity; can't vote more than once